7 Supplements That Can Cause Heart Palpitations

 Another vitamin deficiency that can lead to heart palpitations is vitamin B12.
 Similar to a folate deficiency, a lack of vitamin B12 can lead to anemia and thereby result in heart palpitations, per the ODS.

-It's also important to make sure you're getting enough of the nutrient if you follow a vegetarian or vegan diet, as animal products like meat are primary sources of the vitamin, according to Harvard Health Publishing.
+It's also important to make sure you're getting enough of the nutrient if you follow a vegetarian or vegan diet, as animal products like meat are primary sources of B12, according to Harvard Health Publishing.

-Vegetarian or not, aim to get 2.4 micrograms of the vitamin per day, per the Dietary Guidelines for Americans.
+Vegetarian or not, aim to get 2.4 micrograms of the vitamin per day, according to the ODS, and 2.6 if you're pregnant and 2.8 if you're breastfeeding.
 Good sources of vitamin B12 include:

 • Seafood like clams and crabs